hsoft/musicbox/README.md

 To build, you need a proper `avr-libc` setup, that is, `avr-gcc` and `avrdude`.
 You can run `make` to build the code and `make send` to write it onto the chip through the AVR tiny programmer.

+## Copyrights

+Copyright 2017 Virgil Dupras
+Licensed under the GPL, available in the `LICENSE` file of this repo.